Updated: Jul 30

 All of us want to have a healthy brain and a strong memory, but how we actually achieve that can be a bit confusing.
 You might feel overwhelmed by which foods to eat and if you should be taking supplements, which exercises to do, or if meditation really works.
 There’s a lot of information out there, so it’s easy to get lost.

 To help you make sense of it all, we’ve listed some important areas to focus on for a healthy brain and stronger memory.

 Diet & Supplements That Can Help Improve Memory

 Studies have linked the Mediterranean diet to better brain function and improved memory, especially in older adults.
-Foods traditional to this region are rich in omega-3 fatty acids and vitamins B and D. Research shows following a Mediterranean diet is also associated with reduced rate of stroke, cognitive impairment, and depression.
+Foods traditional to this region are rich in omega-3 fatty acids and vitamins B and D. Research shows following a Mediterranean diet is also associated with a reduced rate of stroke, cognitive impairment, and depression.

 A Mediterranean diet is characterized by:

 Plant-based foods — fruits, vegetables, whole grains, legumes, and nuts

 Low-carb — no white rice or white bread

 Healthy fats — like olive oil, instead of margarine or butter